fiduh/k8s/eksctl/README.md

 EOF
 ```

-## Depoly relevant Controllers in the EKS Cluster and Grant them the required Permissions to AWS resources.
+## Depoly relevant AWS Kubernetes Controllers (ACK) in the EKS Cluster and Grant them the required Permissions to AWS resources using HELM.

+> [!IMPORTANT]
+> This is an alternative to using EKS Capabilities (Managed)

 _What are AWS Controllers for Kubernetes (ACK)?_